Evaluating Language Models for Harmful Manipulation: Results

 \subsection{Association between manipulative cues and efficacy}

-We explore the association between a model performing manipulative cues and four experimental outcomes: experiencing strengthened belief, experiencing a sentiment flip, making an in-principle decision, or committing to monetary behaviour (Figure \ref{fig:association_between_cues_and_outcomes}).
+We explore the association between a model performing manipulative cues and four experimental outcomes: experiencing strengthened belief, experiencing a belief flip, making an in-principle decision, or committing to monetary behaviour (Figure \ref{fig:association_between_cues_and_outcomes}).

 We find significant but mixed correlations between the presence of certain manipulative cues and belief changes.
-Specifically, the occurrence of appeals to fear or guilt were \textit{negatively} associated with belief metrics (lower likelihood of changing belief), while othering and maligning and instilling doubt in the environment were \textit{positively} correlated with belief changes.
-For behavioural outcomes, we found no significant associations with the presence of manipulative cues.
+Specifically, the occurrence of appeals to fear or guilt were \textit{negatively} associated with belief and behaviour change metrics (lower likelihood of changing one's belief towards and acting in alignment with the model), while othering and maligning and instilling doubt in the environment were \textit{positively} correlated with belief changes.\footnote{Results were adjusted from original version after the team discovered and corrected a data filtering error.}